Type 1.5.11.

 These virtual habitats operate as microcosms of actual societies, structured by utility, hierarchy and symbolic codes.
 Zmeyev distinguishes five main types – Guardians (security / military), Merchants (trade), Farmers (ecology / production), Artisans (craft) and Philosophers (ascetic, reflective) – presented in a research diagram.
 In this layout the height of each photograph corresponds to the proportion of that type within the observed population, turning the series into both typology and statistical graph.

 The final works are printed as kallitypes, a historical photographic process patented in 1889 by chemist William Walker James Nicol.
-Based on iron salts, oxalic acid and silver nitrate, kallitype requires contact printing, long exposure and careful manual processing.
+Based on iron salts, oxalic acid and silver nitrate, kallitype requires contact printing, long exposures and careful manual processing.
 The slow, material procedure contrasts with the instant, immaterial nature of in-game screenshots, giving these digital architectures the weight and fragility of archival objects.